 To return this blood to the heart, your leg veins must work against gravity.
 Muscles in the leg squeeze the deep veins to help push blood forward.
-Small, one-way valves in the veins open to allow blood to flow upward.

-and ends at the groin.
+Small, one-way valves in the veins open to allow blood to flow upward, towards the heart, and then close to prevent it from flowing backwards.
+While deep veins are assisted in their efforts by muscles, a second type of leg vein, lying outside the muscle layer and closer to the skin (superficial veins), are not.
+The largest superficial vein is called the Great Saphenous Vein (GSV), which begins at the ankle and ends at the groin.